Skylab 4 experiment and the day astronauts rioted in space: Myth or reality?

 But they forgot a small detail: everything that happened on board was recorded and monitored by NASA and soon his lie came out.

-The Skylab-4 crew staged an attack, some called it a mutiny, turning off the space station radio, taking the day off. / NASA
+The Skylab-4 crew staged an attack, some called it a mutiny, turning off the space station radio, taking the day off.
+Photo: NASA

 “Anyone who’s been micromanaged will know it’s bad enough for an hour, but try to live like this 24 hours a day, having your day outlined minute by minute,” confesses Gibson.

-And so the second mistake arose: because of their fatigue one day they mistakenly crossed the signals that tuned in to the mission control briefing, which ended up leaving them without listening to instructions from Earth.
-Soon the idea of an “astronaut strike” came up in the control room and this reached the media.
+And so the second mistake arose: because of their fatigue one day they mistakenly crossed the signals that tuned in to the mission control briefing, which ended up leaving them without listening to the instructions From the earth.
+Soon the idea of “Astronaut strike” in the control room and this same reached the media.

-But this inadvertent mistake, born more of the physical and mental fatigue of the astronauts, was seen as an act of rebellion on the part of their superiors.
+But this unintentional mistake, born more of the physical and mental fatigue of the astronauts, was seen as an act of rebellion on the part of their superiors.
 Edward Gibson recalls that all of this made no sense: “What were we going to do?
-Threatening to live on the Moon? “
+Threatening to live in the Moon? “.

 Finally, the transcripts of the conversations with the control on Earth show that there were only a couple of hours of lost communications, nothing that could be classified as “strike” or “attack”.